rg-3/tenv.rb/README.md

 You could write a tweet with the following Ruby code:

-    client.update "I'm tweeting from twenv.rb"
+    [1] pry(#<TWEnv>)> client.update "I'm tweeting from twenv.rb"

-Or, rely on a Pry command that's part of twenv.
-It will open an editor and afterwards post your tweet:
+Alternatively, you could use a command that's part of twenv.rb.
+It will open an editor and afterwards post your tweet.
+By default the `nano` editor is used, this can be changed in the `.env` file by setting `$EDITOR`.

     [1] pry(#<TWEnv>)> write-tweet